kempcarlos/ng2-basic-workshop/README.md

 (...)
 ```

- - Insert the router outlet in `app.component.html`
+ - Insert the `router outlet` in `app.component.html`

 ```
 <router-outlet></router-outlet>
 ```

+`Router outlet` acts as a placeholder that Angular dynamically fills based on the current router state.

 - Also add a navigation bar to `app.component.html`